Diageo deal could pull India's Kingfisher back from the brink

 "And if some Middle East airline decides to put its muscle behind him, with all their financial strength, expertise in running successful airline models and deep interest in the Indian market, well, it's anybody's guess."

-But time is not on Mallya's side: the Indian government has warned that it will not renew Kingfisher's license if it fails to provide a turnaround plan by the end of December.
+But time is not on Mallya's side: the Indian government has warned that it will not renew Kingfisher's licence if it fails to provide a turnaround plan by the end of December.

-(Additional reporting by Swati Pandey in MUMBAI; Editing by John Chalmers and Ryan Woo)